 Matt Vander Heiden, Craig Thompson and I recently put forward a model based on the realization that making ATP is not that big a problem for cancer cells.
 I had discussions with Efraim Racker (who had overlapped with Warburg) way back in the 70s, in which he pointed out that cancer cells actually make too much ATP.
 High levels of ATP can ‘back up’ in mitochondria and trigger several problems, including production of reactive oxygen species (ROS) and inhibition of glycolysis.
 Efraim and others were looking at ways that cancer cells get rid of excess ATP rather than wondering how they can make enough.
 This stimulated me to consider that the increased uptake of glucose in cancer cells might confer an advantage in terms of generating biomass, rather than generating ATP.

 The increase in aerobic glycolysis can be seen as being akin to building a town beside a large river as opposed to building it besides a little stream.
-Maybe the little stream would have enough water to keep everybody hydrated in the town, but wouldn’t it be nice to have so much excess water coming by that you can grab as much as you want, any time, to fulfil any need?
+Maybe the little stream would have enough water to keep everybody hydrated in the town, but wouldn’t it be nice to have so much excess water coming by that you can grab as much as you want, any time, to fulfill any need?
 So, let’s say that the cancer cell suddenly needs to make NADPH; it can just grab at some of the glucose that is flowing by and send it down the pentose phosphate shunt.
 Suddenly it needs to make more ribose – it can do this through the non-oxidative pathway, if NADPH isn’t needed.
 Maybe 90% of the time the extra carbon atoms aren’t needed at all, so they can just be spat out as lactate.
 But in order to meet the acute demands that a cell will periodically have, like going through the cell cycle, having a whole flood of carbon atoms on hand to generate building blocks such as alanine, serine and glycine instantly, provides a real advantage.
 The other thing to keep in mind is that if the cell makes most of its ATP through glycolysis, then the mitochondrion can spend its time performing macromolecular synthesis rather than oxidative phosphorylation.
 This is essentially why I think that most tumors do glycolysis at a higher rate.

 I am very optimistic about the potential of vitamin C in cancer therapy.
 The fact that oncologists have been reporting positive responses for years, even without any concrete hypothesis and without proper selection of patients, is promising.
 And I’m not referring to alternative medicine clinics, where patients are usually given oral vitamin C at levels that will never reach a high enough dose to kill the tumors.
 Serious oncologists at cancer centers worldwide have been successfully using vitamin C as a co-therapy with chemotherapeutic drugs for years.
 There have clearly been enough responders to keep people interested, despite conflicting results.
 The challenges are to pinpoint the patients who will benefit most, to figure out the right dose to administer and to determine if combinations will work better than vitamin C alone, and for this, we need to understand the exact mechanism by which it can kill tumor cells.